 In a mixing bowl, cream together 1/2 cup butter (1 stick) with 1/4 cup powdered sugar.
 Add 1 cup gluten free flour and beat until it comes together in a dough.
 It may be crumbly for a while, but keep beating and it will come together.
 Press the dough into a greased 8X8" baking dish.
 Bake at 325°F for 15 minutes.

 While the crust is baking, in another mixing bowl, beat together 2 eggs, 1 cup sugar, 2 tablespoons gluten free flour, 2 tablespoons lemon juice.....

 ..... and the grated rind of 1/2 of a lemon.
 Mix until smooth.

 Pour filling on hot baked crust, then return to the oven and bake for an additional 20 minutes, or until the edges are browning and the center is set.

 It will have a crunchy top, but under that is a lemon curd lovers dream filling!
 Allow it to cool before cutting into 2-inch squares (4 by 4).

-We love to dust them with additional powdered sugar and a little more grated lemon rind.
+We love to dust them with powdered sugar!

 Once you try these, you will be forever grateful that you don't only eat chocolate.
 These are tremendous and will forever have my heart as one of the best lemon desserts of all time!